isislab-unisa/sof/README.md

 * **`getresult`** download all data of a simulation in zip archive.
 This command takes the following input parameters:
     - `simulation identifier` an integer number associated to the simulation.
 Note: this is the simulation identifier to use for all command to refer a simulation (given in the list command).
     - `localpath` absolute local path where you will save the tar file.
-If it isn't specified, will download on current directory.
+If it isn't specified, it will download on current directory.
      * usage ``getresult x /home`` download the data of simulation with identifier 2 in the `/home` directory.

 - - -